-The NJABA Adult Services Workgroup is dedicated to promoting the professional practice of applied behavior analysis (ABA) in adult services and increasing both the private and public capacity through the New Jersey Division of Developmental Disabilities to provide high-quality, evidence-based behavior analytic services to all.
+The NJABA Adult Services Workgroup is dedicated to promoting the professional practice of applied behavior analysis (ABA) in adult services and increasing both private and public capacity to provide high-quality, evidence-based behavior analytic services to all.

-Video-conferencing is available for all meetings.
-The link is sent to workgroup members a few days prior to each meeting.
+Workgroup meetings will be held via Zoom unless otherwise noted.
+The Zoom link is sent to workgroup members a few days prior to each meeting.

 Please RSVP to the workgroup chair.

 New resources are getting updated and are becoming available that give providers guidance on how to safely return to community settings after the stay-at-home restrictions are lifted, including the Pennsylvania DHS Individual Transition Guide.

 Gerhardt, P. F., & Lainer, I. (2011).
 Addressing the needs of adolescents and adults with autism: A crisis on the horizon.
 Journal of Contemporary Psychotherapy, 41(1), 37-45.

 Henninger, N. A., & Taylor, J. L. (2013).
 Outcomes in adults with autism spectrum disorders: A historical perspective.
 Autism, 17(1), 103-116.

 Support Coordination (SC) is a DDD-funded service that assists individuals in gaining access to needed program and State plan services, as well as needed medical, social, educational and other services.
 All individuals who are eligible for and wish to access DDD-funded services must either select or be assigned to a Support Coordination Agency (SCA).

 The Support Coordination Agency assigns a Support Coordinator to work with the individual and his/her family to ensure completion of the Person-Centered Planning Tool (PCPT) and to develop the Individualized Service Plan (ISP).
 See Choosing a Support Coordination Agency for guidance on selecting a support coordinator.